 Finance leaders attended, from industries ranging from healthcare, banking and automotive, to petroleum, construction, transport and logistics.

-The event started with a discussion of the current role of the finance department or head; most of those present feel it has moved away from custodian of records and numbers to more of a strategic position.
+The event started with a discussion on finance transformation and of the current role of the finance department or head; most of those present feel it has moved away from custodian of records and numbers to more of a strategic position.

 One delegate said the role of CFO should be as a partner for the CEO, to provide the right kind of information for decision making.
 As the finance function takes on a more strategic aspect, it will need to change from focusing on collecting data and reporting, towards being able to predict events and help the business to take the right kind of positions.